-5.1.1 The TD must approve the method of the draw.

-5.2 Timings of Draw
+- 5.1.1 The Technical Delegate must approve the method of the draw. - 5.2 Timings of Draw.

 The draw of any competition may be made not earlier than 24 hours before and not later than 15 hours before the start of the competition.
-However, if the majority of team captains agree, the draw for the Mass Start or Relay competitions may be made at the team captains meeting for the competition that will precede the Mass Start or Relay competition in the event program.
+However, if the majority of team captains agree, the draw for the Mass Start or Relay competitions may be made at the team captains meeting for the competition that will precede the Mass Start or Relay competition in the event programme.
 If the Competition Jury decides to repeat a competition or to postpone a competition to a time, which is not within the 24 hours period of validity of the draw, a new draw must be made.

 5.3.
-Place of Draws
+Place of Draws.

 The draw must be made during and at the place of the team captains meetings, and must be visible to all team captains.
-However, the TD may decide to have the draw outside the team captains meeting.
-Such an outside draws must be supervised by at least two Competition Jury members.
+However, the Technical Delegate may decide to have the draw outside the Team Captains meeting.
+Such an outside draws must be supervised by at least 2 Competition Jury members.

-5.4 Assignment of Athletes into Draw Groups
+5.4 Assignment of Athletes into Draw Groups.

-When submitting their entries team captains must assign one athlete to each of the draw groups.
-If a team consists of fewer athletes than the number of draw groups, the team captain will decide in which groups he will place his athletes (one in each group chosen).
-If a team consists of more athletes than the number of draws groups, the extra athletes shall be added to the draw groups at the team captain's discretion, one on to each group.
+When submitting their entries team captains must assign 1 athlete to each of the draw groups.
+If a team consists of fewer athletes than the number of draw groups, the team captain will decide in which groups he will place his athletes (1 in each group chosen).
+If a team consists of more athletes than the number of draws groups, the extra athletes shall be added to the draw groups at the Team Captain's discretion, 1 on to each group.

-5.4.1 Draw for Individual and Sprint Competitions
+5.4.1 Draw for Individual and Sprint Competitions.

-The start order shall be decided by randomly drawing the names of athletes from the four draw groups into which they have been assigned by their team captains and by randomly drawing the start number for each athlete.
+The start order shall be decided by randomly drawing the names of athletes from the 4 draw groups into which they have been assigned by their Team Captains and by randomly drawing the start number for each athlete.
 The draw will be made separately for each group in the following order: